aspirant-2025/Tourism-data-Analysis/README.md

 Identified top countries with highest number of visitors,countries with highest rated locations, average rating per category , relation between visitors and rating.

 # Insights
+India tops the country with highest number of visitors Identified the average rating of each category where the top rated is for adventure category.
+Germany has the highest rated location among all the countries There shows a negative pearson coefficient between visitors and rating which means as one increases the other decreases proportionally.